Jose Abad Santos Memorial School: Milestones

 JASMS Quezon City campus relocated from its original site in EDSA, West Triangle to Congressional Avenue in Project 8, Quezon City.

 JASMS Grade School and PWU JASMS High School were granted 5-year Accreditation by PAASCU (2017-2022).

 PWU JASMS Manila's award-winning Rondalla was chosen to represent the Philippines in a cultural exchange program in Moscow and St. Petersburg.

 Mission & Vision

 Mission

 The development of a wholesome person, participating member of the home, the community and the world through: experience in group living, finding a variety of opportunities for creative expression, confidence to explore and valuing the thinking-questing process, acquiring skills to move ahead in life, sense of fulfillment in accomplishment, respect for the individual's worth, consideration for others and the beauty in cooperative effort with reverence and appreciation for all manifestations of life and the realization that a child grows up only once and the need to let his childhood would be a happy one.

 Vision

-The children are our future, the builders of our nation: belonging, contributing with initiative and responsibility; with sense of personal and social worthiness, working with others cooperatively; God-fearing and imbued with reverence for life.
+The children are our future, the builders of our nation: belonging, contributing with initiative and responsibility; with sense of personal and social worthwhileness, working with others cooperatively; God-fearing and imbued with reverence for life.